-Jessica Simpson Posts Photo Of Stunning Post-Baby Body After 100 Pound Weight Loss
+Jessica Simpson Posts Photo Of Stunning Post-Baby Body After 100-Pound Weight Loss

 Jessica Simpson’s hard work has paid off.
 The singer, actress, and entrepreneur posted a new photo of her amazing weight loss six months after giving birth to her youngest child, baby Birdie May.

-Simpson took to Instagram to post a new photo of her wearing a flattering belted black dress with flowy sleeves.
-In the pic, Jessica is wearing her long blonde hair down and she’s wearing sunglasses, black boots and carrying an oversized bag.
+Jessica took to Instagram to post a new photo of herself wearing a flattering belted black dress with flowy sleeves.
+In the pic, Jessica is wearing her long blonde hair down.
+She’s wearing sunglasses, black boots and carrying an oversized bag.
 A second photo shows her holding little Birdie, who is dressed in a pink dress.

 In the caption to the photo, the 39-year-old mom of three revealed that she lost a whopping 100 pounds after her pregnancy high weight of 240 pounds.
 Jessica added that even when she felt like her weight loss goal was impossible, she pushed through and continued to work even harder.